saps2412/SpineNuancesWebsite/content/english/blog/swiss_medtech_webinar_composites_for_medical_devices.md

 draft: false
 ---

-Swiss Medtech is offering a webinar free of charge medtech@noon 7 October 2020 from 12:00 to 13:00 (CET).
+Swiss Medtech is offering a webinar free of charge called medtech@noon 7 October 2020 from 12:00 to 13:00 (CET).

 An expert panel will answer questions on the advantages of composites based on their tailor-made material combination.
 A particular focus will be given to the implementation of composites in medical devices under the current regulatory environment.